- Tour Packages

 Some facts and Information about Nepal

-Nepal’s (नेपाल) flag is red with a blue border around the unique shape of two overlapping right triangles because the smaller, upper triangle has a white crescent moon and the larger and lower triangle displays a white 12-pointed sun.
-The color red represents the rhododendron (the National flower of Nepal) and the color red is sign of victory and bravery.
-Even more the blue border signifies peace and harmony; the two right triangles are a combination of two single pennons (pennants) that originally symbolized the Himalaya Mountains.
+Nepal’s (नेपाल) flag is red with a blue border and features a unique shape of two overlapping right triangles.
+The smaller, upper triangle bears a white crescent moon, while the larger, lower triangle displays a white 12-pointed sun.
+The red color represents the rhododendron, Nepal’s national flower, and also symbolizes victory and bravery.
+The blue border signifies peace and harmony.
+The two triangles are derived from traditional single pennons (pennants) that originally symbolized the Himalayan Mountains.

-Furthermore, the moon represents the serenity of the Nepalese people and the shade and cool weather in the Himalayas, while the sun depicts the heat and higher temperatures of the lower parts of Nepal.
-The moon and the sun are also said to express the strong belief that the Nepal will be there in the earth as long as Sun and Moon are in the sky.
+The moon represents the serenity of the Nepalese people and the cool shade of the Himalayas, while the sun reflects the warmth and higher temperatures of the lower regions of Nepal.
+Together, the moon and sun symbolize the enduring existence of Nepal, signifying that the country will endure as long as the Sun and Moon remain in the sky.

 WildLife of Nepal

-Our wildlife is magnificent, 4% of all mammals of the world reside here along with 4% of the butterflies & 9% of the birds.
-Wildlife of Nepal is officially classified into two main categories: common and protected.
+Nepal’s wildlife is truly remarkable.
+Around 4% of all mammals, 4% of the world’s butterflies, and 9% of its birds are found within the country.
+Nepalese wildlife is officially classified into two main categories: common and protected.

-The common category lists such species as One horned rhino, elephants, Bengal tigers, slug bears, common leopard, spotted deer, Himalayan thar, blue sheep and others which are commonly seen in the wild.
-The protected species include 26 mammals, nine birds and three reptiles.
-These rare animals are confined to their prime habitats.
+The common category includes species such as the one-horned rhinoceros, elephants, Bengal tigers, sloth bears, leopards, spotted deer, Himalayan thar, blue sheep, and other animals frequently seen in the wild.
+The protected category comprises 26 mammals, nine birds, and three reptiles, which are rare and restricted to their prime habitats.

-The endemic fauna are: Himalayan field mouse, spiny babbler, Nepali kalij, 14 herpetofauna, and six types of fishes.
+Endemic fauna include the Himalayan field mouse, spiny babbler, Nepali kalij, 14 species of herpetofauna, and six types of fish.

-Nepal has two indigenous species of crocodile: the fish eating gharial with the long narrow snout and the marsh mugger which is omnivorous, eating anything it can catch.
-A very successful breeding project in Chitwan National Park has brought the gharial back from extinction.
-Some of the snakes found in Nepal are: cobras, kraits, vipers and the Indian python.
-Other reptiles found in the country are turtles and monitor lizards.
-Some of these reptiles can be seen in the Chitwan National Park and Bardia National Park.
+Nepal has two native species of crocodiles: the fish-eating gharial, known for its long narrow snout, and the marsh mugger, an omnivorous crocodile.
+A successful breeding program in Chitwan National Park has brought the gharial back from the brink of extinction.
+Other reptiles include cobras, kraits, vipers, Indian pythons, turtles, and monitor lizards, many of which can be seen in Chitwan and Bardia National Parks.

-Nepal has more than 850 recorded species of birds.
-Amazingly, half of these birds can be seen in and around the Kathmandu valley alone.
-The hills around the valley especially Nagarjun, Godavari and Phulchowki are popular birding areas.
-Hence, Phulchowki at 2,760 m boasts about 90 bird species including the endemic spiny babbler, which was thought to be extinct until it was spotted in Nepal and another rare species of bird, the red-headed trogan, was also sighted here in April 2000.
+Nepal hosts more than 850 recorded species of birds, with nearly half visible in and around the Kathmandu Valley alone.
+Popular birding areas include the hills surrounding the valley, especially Nagarjun, Godavari, and Phulchowki.
+Phulchowki, at 2,760 meters, is home to around 90 bird species, including the endemic spiny babbler—once thought extinct—and the rare red-headed trogan, first sighted here in April 2000.

 Flora